 Monitoring Clubroot in Saskatchewan

 This year, we’re ensuring that growers have the tools they need to detect clubroot on their farm at low levels through the 2020 fall clubroot soil testing program, offered by SaskCanola and the Saskatchewan Ministry of Agriculture.
 As part of this program, a grower can request a soil sampling bag, collect soil from their field and submit it for testing at no cost.
-All grower information will be kept confidential, and the legal land location will be shared with the appropriate rural municipality (RM) only when a positive test result is returned and a clubroot bylaw has been enacted.
+Results will be kept confidential and will only be shared with the rural municipality if they have enacted a clubroot bylaw.
 All findings of clubroot and the clubroot pathogen will be added to the Saskatchewan Clubroot Distribution map (at an RM level) to raise awareness of the presence of clubroot and to guide proactive biosecurity and management decisions.
-Because of the value that these test results will provide other growers and the industry, SaskCanola will cover the $100 cost of each test.
+Because of the value that these test results will provide growers and the industry, SaskCanola will cover the $100 cost of each test.

 There are different ways that you can request a soil test:

 - Sign up online and Sask Agriculture will send a soil testing bag to you

 - Contact the SaskCanola office